Y-Foundry-Dao/yfd-docs/index.md

 ## Welcome

-The future of the blockchain is built by the community.
-Y-Foundry DAO is a platform enabling those with ideas to connect, ideate, fund, develop, and launch the community-owned crypto projects of tomorrow.
+Y-Foundry DAO is a community-run funding platform enabling those with ideas to connect, ideate, fund, develop, and launch the community-owned crypto projects of tomorrow.

 Y-Foundry DAO leverages smart contracts and NFTs in novel ways to enable:
 1. Democratized access to talented builders that have been whitelisted by the community.